BaluHarshavardan99/Light-Weight-Deep-CNN-for-Background-Sound-Classification-in-Speech-Signals/README.md

 <a href="https://pubs.aip.org/asa/jasa/article/151/4/2773/2838550/Lightweight-deep-convolutional-neural-network-for" style="text-decoration: underline;">Light Weight Deep CNN for Background Sound Classification in Speech Signals</a> (The Journal of the Acoustical Society of America - April, 2022)

+The Python code for the CNN Model hasn't been made public yet!

 **Abstract:**